 Extensions like .to (for domain names registered in the Kingdom of Tonga) have been used to create URLs such as “http://welcome.to/paradise.”
 Use them to come up with some really catchy addresses.
 These can then serve as the cornerstone of your entire marketing.

 Google your chosen business name and check what suggestions Google offers.

 Sometimes a name or word has been used in unusual ways.
-You don’t want to discover there’s a Korean porn site with a similar name to yours.
+You don’t want to discover there’s a Korean adult entertainment site with a similar name to yours.
 It’s a small world with many languages.
 That’s why you also need to…

 Double-check that the name you find does not mean something distasteful or vulgar in another language.

 Mazda found it hard to sell its MR2 cars in France because MR2, when pronounced in French means, well, merde.
 And who would want to buy a crappy car?

 Make sure that your name is available across social media.

 Check Facebook, Instagram, LinkedIn, and other social media where you plan on being active to verify that your name is available.